One-Pot Coconut & Pumpkin Spiced Soup – Vegan

 Method

-3. Cook: Heat up some olive oil in a large pot and sauté the leek until it's softened and golden.
+2. Sauté the Aromatics: Heat up the olive oil in a large pot and sauté the leek until it's softened and golden.
 Then, add in the pumpkin, ginger, spices and pepper.
 Let everything cook for a minute or two until it becomes wonderfully aromatic.

-4. Next up, pour in the vegetable stock and bring it to a gentle boil.
-Once bubbling, reduce the heat, pop on the lid, and let it all simmer away for about 30-40 minutes.
-This is where the magic happens, as the flavours meld together and the pumpkin becomes beautifully tender.
+3. Simmer the Soup: Pour in the vegetable stock and bring it to a gentle boil.
+Once bubbling, reduce the heat, pop on the lid, and let it all simmer away for about 30-40 minutes, until the pumpkin becomes tender.

 • If you’ve followed the recipe, you should have an extra mug of liquid to thin out of the soup.